Skip to content

 The useWizardConnect hook manages the full relay lifecycle:

-1. connect() — calls initiateDappRelay(), creates a DappConnectionManager, and returns the connection URI for QR display.
+1. connect() — calls initiateDappRelay(), creates a DappConnectionManager, sets uri/qrUri for QR display, and transitions to "connecting".

-2. Key exchange — listens for keyexchangecomplete and persists the wallet's public key to localStorage for auto-reconnect.
+2. Key exchange — persists the wallet's public key to session storage.

-3. walletready — updates state to "connected" and populates walletName/walletIcon.
+3. walletready — transitions to "connected" and populates walletName/walletIcon.

-4. Auto-reconnect — on mount, checks localStorage for a stored session with a walletPublicKey and automatically reconnects.
+4. Auto-reconnect — on mount, checks session storage for a stored session with a walletPublicKey and automatically reconnects.
+During auto-reconnect, uri/qrUri remain null (no QR code to display — credentials are already known).

 5. disconnect() — sends a courtesy disconnect, cleans up the relay, and clears session storage.